consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ### Bottom-up messages

 #### Including messages in `CrossMsgMeta`
-Bottom-up messages are created by sending a message to the `Release()` or `SendCross()` methods of the source subnet's `SCA`. `Release()` sends a cross-message to the parent of the subnet releasing some funds from the subnet, while `SendCross()` sends an arbitrary message and is routed as a bottom-up message when it includes in its `CrossMsgsParams` a destination subnet in the upper layers of the hierarchy or with a common parent higher in the hierarchy.
+Bottom-up messages are created by sending a message to the `Release()` or `SendCross()` methods of the source subnet's `SCA`. `Release()` sends a cross-net message to the parent of the subnet releasing some funds from the subnet, while `SendCross()` sends an arbitrary message and is routed as a bottom-up message when it includes in its `CrossMsgsParams` a destination subnet in the upper layers of the hierarchy or with a common parent higher in the hierarchy.
 Bottom-up messages are propagated inside checkpoints.
 At every checkpoint period, the `SCA` collects and aggregates all `CrossMsgMeta` from bottom-up transactions originated in the subnet, as well as all the `CrossMsgMeta`.
 All these `CrossMsgMeta`are included in the next checkpoint for their propagation up the hierarchy.

 Whenever a new bottom-up message is triggered in a subnet, its `SCA`:
 - Burns the amount of native tokens included in the `value` of the message in the subnet.